jonasgeiler/brainfuck-php/README.md

 Brainfuck is an extremly minimal, esoteric programming language consisting of only eight simple commands, a data pointer and an instruction pointer.
-Read more about brainfuck here:
+Read more about Brainfuck here:
 [Brainfuck - Wikipedia](https://en.wikipedia.org/wiki/Brainfuck)
 This project is essentially a parser & interpreter for this programming language.
 The term "optimizing" means that I use special optimization techniques